PauMasDuran/TFG-game_Dungeon-Village-Defense/README.md

 ![Dungeon Aereal](TFGImages/Dungeon_generation.png)

 ## How To play
-You can play to this demo in the itch.io lick when I figure out how to do that
+You can play in the following link: [Dungeon Village Defense](https://paumasduran.itch.io/dungeon-village-denfense)

 ## Contact Information